shittuisrael004/wrapped_idea/README.md

   - NFTs minted or traded
   - total volume
 - Generates Wrapped-style visual summaries
+- Mint your Wrapped recap as an NFT ($1 minting fee)
 - API + SDK support
 - Designed to deployed on Vercel